Marketplace of Ideas 2022 / Event programme / Opening Session

 Opening Session | Envisioning the future of policing and public health: The Marketplace of Ideas

 Worldwide, there is an urgent need for new approaches to long-standing societal problems such as drug use, mental illness, homelessness, gun violence, sexual violence, and many more.
-We increasingly recognise that our usual ways of addressing these problems – over-reliance on punishment, coercion and incarceration – have not worked or have systematically made things worse.
+We increasingly recognize that our usual ways of addressing these problems – over-reliance on punishment, coercion and incarceration – have not worked or have systematically made things worse.
 Sectors intended to uphold life, safety and wellbeing – law enforcement and public health – operate in silos or even in competition, when they clearly address the same problems with the same root causes.

 In response to this historic moment and need, the Global Law Enforcement and Public Health Association (GLEPHA) is documenting efforts to develop alternative approaches to community safety and health needs, by operationalizing a public health-based response, and working in partnerships with law enforcement.
 The GLEPHA project focuses on programs across a wide range of issues and from countries all round the world.
 In this series of events, we begin to showcase some of these urgently needed innovative approaches, and to look at lessons learned and future directions.